mdallen5393/holbertonschool-low_level_programming/0x05-pointers_arrays_strings/README.md

 	Function that copies the string pointed to by src, including the terminating null byte \0 to the buffer pointed to by dest.

+ADVANCED TASKS (OPTIONAL):
+10. Great leaders are willing to sacrifice the numbers to save the people.
+Poor leaders sacrifice the people to save the numbers - 100-atoi.c
+	Function that converts a string to an integer.

+11. Don't hate the hacker, hate the code - 101-keygen.c Program that generates random valid passwords for the program 101-crackme.